Many or all companies we feature compensate us. Compensation and editorial

 Innocent spouse relief

 The IRS may also offer tax relief if you filed jointly with a spouse and didn’t know your former spouse made errors with the tax return.
-Eligibility for innocent spouse relief is tough, as you have to prove you truly had no knowledge of the errors.
+Eligibility for innocent spouse relief is tough; you need to prove you truly had no knowledge of the errors.

-If you believe you can qualify, you’ll file Form 8857.
+1. Complete the form: If you believe you qualify for relief, file Form 8857.

 Can you get state tax debt forgiveness?